Bitter battle for China's top homebuilder tests Beijing's patience

 WANG TO STAND DOWN?

-Wang, criticized by some investors for spending too much of the past five years studying at Harvard and Cambridge and not enough time at Vanke, may find he's part of a solution.
+Wang, criticised by some investors for spending too much of the past five years studying at Harvard and Cambridge and not enough time at Vanke, may find he's part of a solution.

 According to the Vanke insiders, there is talk within the company that he may retire by early next year.
 "It (retirement) will happen by the end of this year to early next year... it's a mutual expectation in the company," said the Vanke executive.

-At a shareholder meeting last week, Wang said company president Yu Liang, 51, and his team were mature and sufficiently well recognized to lead the company forward.
+At a shareholder meeting last week, Wang said company president Yu Liang, 51, and his team were mature and sufficiently well recognised to lead the company forward.

 Prudential's Cheung said Wang's departure could be a positive catalyst, removing one element of the boardroom battle and appeasing some investors.